 Don’t take my word for it though, listen to Google.
 Last year, they announced a new algorithm that favors mobile friendly websites, and this February they eliminated their ads displayed in the right sidebar for a better mobile experience.

 Responsive sites also have lower bounce rates which is used by Google as a ranking factor.
 (Lower bounce rate = better ranking.)
-And knowing what screen sizes visitors are viewing your website at enables you to create a better user experience to keep them on your site increase conversions.
+And knowing what screen sizes visitors are viewing your website at enables you to create a better user experience to keep them on your site longer and increase conversions.

 Responsive design can only become more important in the future because the number of mobile devices will continue to grow and people will use them while out, as well as at home and work.